top of page

 Design your measures

-Select only top-level metrics that will demonstrate success or problems with your business design.
-As you grow your business, you’ll define and monitor many others at a more detailed level.
+Select only top-level metrics that will demonstrate success or problems with your business plan.
+You'll define and monitor many others at a more detailed level later, when your new business is operating.

 Define your targets

 Think about each of your measures and how they will vary as you build, launch and grow your business.
-By making some assumptions, you’ll be able to set achievable targets for each measure that vary over time as your business progresses.
-Be aware of your assumptions, and document them alongside your measures
+By making a few assumptions, you’ll be able to set achievable targets for each measure.
+They'll vary over time as your business develops, so your targets will also change.
+Be aware of your assumptions, and document them alongside each measure.

-You can draw up a cashflow forecast for your first three years, month by month for the first year and a total for each of the next two years.
-A template is available on the Toolshed website to help you with this.
+It may help if you draw up a cashflow forecast for your first three years, month by month for the first year and a total for each of the next two years.
+A template is available to help you with this.

 Define your tolerances

-In either circumstance, when do you need to intervene?
+In either circumstance, at what point do you need to intervene?

-You don’t have to think about what intervention you’ll take at this stage, just how you know that intervention is required.
-Set tolerances above and below your targets that remind you to intervene in your business, as you’ll find that it’s easy to get so wrapped up in the detail of your business that you may not notice otherwise.
+You don’t have to think about what intervention you’ll take right now, just identify how you'll know that intervention is required.
+Set tolerances above and below your targets that remind you to intervene in your new business.
+Once your business is operating, you’ll probably find that you're so wrapped up in the detail of your business that you may not notice that i's going off track.

 Define your methods